-- The applicants seek to rely on the decision in Doe v Canada (Citizenship and Immigration), 2010 FC 284 at paragraph 28, for the proposition that the negligence of counsel (or in this case, fraudulence of a consultant) should not cause an applicant who has acted with care to suffer.
-However, as already discussed, the applicants in this case did not act with care-they failed to take responsibility for the contents of their application, and review it before it was submitted.
-It is not sufficient to not exercise diligence and then plead ignorance when caught.
-Therefore, the applicants cannot rely on the reasoning from this case to claim a defence to the finding of misrepresentation. - [47] Furthermore, it seems to me that when a consultant, like in the present case, provides information that does not coincide with the instructions provided with an application, an applicant should be alerted to the possibility that the consultant's advice may not be accurate and should inquire with officials to make sure that what the consultant said was accurate. - [48] The applicants submit that the visa officer had failed meet the duty of care required in the situation.
+- [49] Furthermore, it seems to me that when a consultant, like in the present case, provides information that does not coincide with the instructions provided with an application, an applicant should be alerted to the possibility that the consultant's advice may not be accurate and should inquire with officials before signing the application to make sure that what the consultant said was accurate. - [50] The applicants submit that the visa officer had failed meet the duty of care required in the situation.
 They suggest that the False Document should have been immediately returned when it was received, because it was clearly a copy and not an original.
-The applicants' argument seems to be an attempt to separate the fraudulent aspect of the False Document from its other deficiencies- i.e. that the visa officer should have first realized the False Document was a copy and not an original, and then, rather than inspect it any further, immediately return it to the applicants and ask for an original instead.

-- [49] The concept of a duty of care does not apply in this context-the applicants were subject to a duty of candour, which they did not satisfy.
+The applicants' argument seems to be an attempt to separate the fraudulent aspect of the False Document from its other deficiencies-i.e. that the visa officer should have first realized the False Document was a copy and not an original, and then, rather than inspect it any further, immediately return it to the applicants and ask for an original instead. - [51] The concept of a duty of care does not apply in this context-the applicants were subject to a duty of candour, which they did not satisfy.
 The initial screening officer was simply tasked with undertaking a "completeness" check of the application file.
-He owed no "duty of care" to the applicants. - [50] The requirements of procedural fairness-which did exist-were in fact satisfied.
+He owed no "duty of care" to the applicants.

+- [52] The requirements of procedural fairness-which did exist-were in fact satisfied.
 When the visa officer later examined the False Document, he noted several problems with it (likely including the fact that it was evidently a copy), which led him to conclude it was fraudulent.
 The visa officer's obligation at that point was to advise the applicants that they were potentially inadmissible for misrepresentation.
-He discharged this obligation by sending the Fairness Letter and thus satisfied the requirements of procedural fairness. - The Court acknowledges that the problem of fraudulent immigration consultants is a serious one.
+He discharged this obligation by sending the Fairness Letter and thus satisfied the requirements of procedural fairness. - [53] The Court acknowledges that the problem of fraudulent immigration consultants is a serious one.
 However, this problem does not amount to a defence against the operation of section 40(1)(a).
 Furthermore, subject to the narrow exception discussed above, this Court has consistently found that an applicant can be inadmissible under section 40(1)(a) for misrepresentations made by another without the applicant's knowledge.
-There can thus clearly be no subjective intent or knowledge requirement to section 40: this would be contrary to the broad interpretation that the wording and purpose of the provision requires.

-[52] The application must therefore be dismissed.
+There can thus clearly be no subjective intent or knowledge requirement to section 40: this would be contrary to the broad interpretation that the wording and purpose of the provision requires. - [54] The application must therefore be dismissed.